 — The RXVECTOR parameter BSS_COLOR is not 0 and is not the BSS color of the BSS of which the STA is a member.

-— The PPDU is an HE PPDU with the RXVECTOR parameter BSS_COLOR not equal to 0 and the STA is an HE STA associated with a non-HE AP.
+— The PPDU is an HE PPDU with the RXVECTOR parameter BSS_COLOR not equal to 0 or the BSS color of any TDLS links the STA belongs to (#16932) and the STA is an HE STA associated with a non-HE AP.

 — The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID not equal to the BSSID[39:47] of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs and the RXVECTOR parameter GROUP_ID is 0.